indicnlpiitmandi/indicnlpiitmandi.github.io/index.md

-Welcome to our Special Session on "Consciousness and LLMs: A Synergistic Approach to Intelligence"!
+Welcome to our Special Session on "Consciousness and LLMs: A Synergistic Approach to Intelligence", Sponsored by IIT Mandi and BharatGen.

 The integration of consciousness studies and Large Language Models (LLMs) offers a unique opportunity to advance our understanding of intelligence.
 This special session serves as a platform to bridge cutting-edge advancements in AI with the mysteries of human cognition, fostering interdisciplinary collaboration between researchers, technologists, and philosophers.